pombreda/lepl/doc-src/manual/intro-1.rst

 That example is a little ambitious for a simple introduction.
 Here we will look at a simpler problem.
 We will write a program that can take a simple mathematical expression, like "1+2*3", understand the structure, and work out the answer.
-For example, when given "2+2" we want the result "4".
+For example, when given "2+2" we want the result "4" (so we not only break the input into pieces, but do something useul with it to get a final result).

 .. index:: SignedFloat(), import

 Recognising a Number
 --------------------

-LEPL has built--in support for parsing a number.
+Lepl has built--in support for parsing a number.
 We can see this by typing the following at a Python prompt::

   >>> from lepl import *